sdhutchins/phd-research-template/README.md

 - `overview.md`: High-level summary of the research topic and why it matters.
 - `design_type.md`: Defines whether the design is experimental, quasi-experimental, observational, etc.
 - `problem_statement.md`: Concise articulation of the research problem being addressed.
-- `knowledge_gaps.md`: What’s missing in the literature or datasets; motivates your work.
+- `knowledge_gaps.md`: What's missing in the literature or datasets; motivates your work.
 - `working_hypotheses.md`: Testable statements you aim to validate or challenge.
 - `system_structure.md`: Diagram or description of relationships between components (e.g., genes, phenotypes, datasets).
 - `perspectives.md`: Viewpoints that shape the framing of the problem (e.g., clinical, mechanistic, systems-level).